UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-prebid-server-side.md

 You must provide the Prebid module with the full JSON response body from the applicable endpoint:

-- [POST /token/generate](../endpoints/post-token-generate.md) for a new UID2 token.
+- [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) for a new UID2 token.
-- [POST /token/refresh](../endpoints/post-token-refresh.md) for a refreshed UID2 token.
+- [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) for a refreshed UID2 token.

 For an example, see [Sample Token](#sample-token).